hermes-project/hermes-pathfinding/README.md

 # hermes-pathfinding
-Dynamic pathfinding for hermes project
+Dynamic pathfinding for hermes project in C++